Anabolic steroids: abusing drugs for a bulky body

 Also known as anabolic-androgenic steroids (AAS), anabolic steroids are prescription-only medications that help men who don’t produce enough testosterone on their own.
 They’re also prescribed for certain kinds of anemia, gaining weight after injury or illness, and other purposes.
 However, many people use anabolic steroids illegally i.e. without a doctor’s prescription.

 It is illegal to make, sell, or possess steroid precursors in the United States and many other countries worldwide.

-Other terms and common street names for anabolic steroids include gym candy, Arnolds, roids, pumpers, weight trainers, stackers, and juice, DEA confirms.
+Other terms and common street names for anabolic steroids include gym candy, Arnolds, roids, pumpers, weight trainers, stackers, and juice, an article on steroids from the DEA confirms.

 As mentioned above, these steroids are also called anabolic-androgenic steroids where “anabolic” stands for muscle building and androgenic refers to enhanced male sex characteristics.

 Anabolic steroids are used orally as tablets or injected into the muscle, but they’re also available as gels and creams a person applies to the skin.
 Many people start with the oral form of different types of anabolic steroids and then move on to the injectable forms because it causes less liver damage and it works faster.

 Illegal usage of anabolic steroids is quite common and doses are 10 to 100 times higher compared to dosages prescribed to treat medical conditions.
 Some people use anabolic steroids as performance-enhancing drugs that decrease fat and increase muscle mass.
 They work because anabolic steroids mimic the effects of testosterone, a 2022 article on anabolic steroid misuse from the NHS explains.
 However, this type of use of anabolic steroids is both illegal and unsafe.